 The Corps does not issue itself a permit for civil works projects.
-Therefore, a Section 404(b)(1) analysis was prepared and included in Appendix B. Section 404(b)(1)

-addresses project related impacts to the waters of the United States and provides appropriate mitigation measures to minimize impacts.
+Therefore, a Section 404(b)(1) analysis was prepared and included in Appendix B. Section 404(b)(1) addresses project related impacts to the waters of the United States and provides appropriate mitigation measures to minimize impacts.
 Section 230.10(a)(2) of the 404(b)(1) guidelines states that an alternative is practicable if available and capable of being done after taking into consideration costs, existing technology and logistics in light of overall project purposes.
 This project is in compliance with the Section 404 of the Clean Water Act.
 Environmental commitments to minimize impacts to waters of the U.S. are included in this SEA.

-The Corps requested an amended Section 401 WQC from the California RWQCB, Santa Ana Region.
-The Corps will continue to coordinate with the RWQCB and receive a final 401 WQC prior to construction.
+The Corps requested an amended Section 401 WQC from the California RWQCB, Santa Ana Region, which was received on March 27, 2017